 The SPF’s unique capacity to engage in conflict-sensitive operations is especially important given the current context: by 2030, two-thirds of the global extreme poor will be living in countries affected by FCV.
-Due to COVID-19 pandemic, this number could even be higher with an estimated 18 to 30 million more people pushed into extreme poverty in 2020 in fragility and conflict-affected settings alone.
-Climate change, demographic changes, and other global trends are driving and intensifying conflicts— which disproportionately affect the most vulnerable.
+This presents a critical development challenge that threatens efforts to end extreme poverty in both low- and middle-income countries.
+The COVID-19 pandemic has pushed this number even higher with an estimated 18 to 30 million more people living into extreme poverty in 2020 in fragility and conflict-affected settings alone.

 OUR FOCUS AREAS